-Lake Country Dental in Eagle Mountain Lake is mercury and metal-free.
+Lake Country Dental in Saginaw is mercury and metal-free.
 Amalgam, or mercury-silver fillings, use metals like silver or gold which are easily visible in the mouth.
 Composite fillings are more discrete because they more closely match the color of the tooth.
 This is especially important when front teeth are being restored.
 Unlike metal fillings, the composite material chemically bonds to the tooth structure, which provides further support to the tooth.

 Composite fillings are placed much like a traditional filling.
 The damaged tooth is first numbed to ensure complete comfort throughout the procedure.
 The composite is then applied in layers, using a light designed to harden the material after each application.
 After the layers of composite have been applied, the composite is then shaped to fit the tooth.
 The composite is then polished to prevent staining and early wear.

 Composite fillings can be done during one appointment.
 Anesthesia is necessary in order to allow the dentist to remove decay and apply medication to further protect nerve endings.
 We shape and smooth the filling to ensure that your tooth retains its authentic look and feel.
 Patients should be prepared to notice some temporary temperature sensitivity for a period of time after fillings are done.

 Composite Fillings Post-Treatment Care